-Group counseling is a small group of no more than 10 participants with 2 professional facilitators and meets once a week for 60 - 90 minutes.
+Group counseling is a small group of no more than 8 participants with 1 professional facilitator and meets once a week for 60 - 90 minutes.
 The group involves talking and listening to each other's concerns and progress.
 Participants feel open to express their beliefs, thoughts, and emotions, without fear of judgment or retaliation.
 Being part of a group can offer insights that you may be too close to your situation.
 How much you want to reveal about yourself is your choice, but there's security in knowing that what’s said in group, stays in group.

 Groups provide a great outlet

 Example, you talk about a argument you had with your friend, group members can see things in the way you present it that you don’t.
 Hearing from other individuals about how you come across can be a very powerful learning moment through the broader range of perspectives on your situation, and that can help you deal with your problems.

 Groups can propel your life forward

 Hearing how other members successfully overcame their fears or how they confronted a family member over drug abuse can be very encouraging.
 You will often push yourself harder when you see what others are doing.